Back in third or fourth grade, around 1988–90, a teacher taught us two songs: Joy to the World and a funky tune called Shoeflies. It stuck with me.

 Butterflies.

-If you remember Shoeflies, sang it in school, or happen to have any old Silver Burdett records, I’d love to hear from you.
-I’m especially interested in tracking down different versions of the song or learning more about how it was used in classrooms.
+If you remember Shoeflies, sang it in school, or have any old Silver Burdett records, I’d love to hear from you.
+I’m especially interested in finding other versions or learning how it was used in classrooms—please mention what state or country you learned it in.

-Whether you’re a teacher, collector, former student, or just stumbled here out of nostalgia—feel free to reach out.
-Let’s keep this little piece of musical history alive.
+Whether you’re a teacher, collector, former student, or just here for nostalgia, leave a comment on the YouTube video or email me.
+I’d love to add your memory here and help keep this little piece of musical history alive.